BorisMilenski/MusalaSoftProject/README.md

     + Requirements: MySQL Server
     + Run the Database setup script, which is located in the repository, in MySQL Workbench.
 You'd need permissions to create and manage a database, as well as create and manage users.
 It will setup the database with some sample data.
 It wlll also create a user that is used by the server to access the database.
     + Run the ServerApp.
 This can be done directly from an executable jar, using the run.bat file, located in out\artifacts\server_jar, or from Intellij.
     + Run the ClientApp.
-This can be done directly from an executable jar, using the run.bat file, located in out\artifacts\server_jar, or from Intellij.
+This can be done directly from an executable jar, using the run.bat file, located in out\artifacts\client_jar, or from Intellij.

 4. How to Use guide